Create a neuroinclusive workplace where people and business thrive

 alt="Star icon used in The Good Space branding"

-You want an inclusive culture where all employees can shine and contribute to better business performance.
-But when it comes to supporting neurodivergent colleagues, it can feel overwhelming, unclear or simply too complex to navigate.
+You want an inclusive culture where people can perform at their best.
+But when it comes to supporting neurodivergent employees – and getting things like reasonable adjustments right – it can feel unclear, complex or risky to navigate.

-I understand that deeply.
+I understand how complex this can feel – both from a personal and organisational perspective.
 After a late ADHD diagnosis, I found myself burned out and being signed off work for a few months.
 Years of masking, people-pleasing and working in ways that weren’t sustainable for me finally caught up.

 I support organisations to build confidence, capability and culture so neurodivergent people (diagnosed or self-identified) can thrive, and managers feel equipped rather than overwhelmed.